Design Constraints for a Commercial Version of Catchup

 Or I should say it has a chance of being viable, because designing a good game is only half the battle.
-The other half is product design, which is both critical for abstract games and harder to do because such games aren’t built around themes/stories.
-I think the physical design of games, especially abstract games, should be approached with the kind of thoughtfulness and attention to detail that Apple or Dyson brings to their products.
+The other half is product design, which should be approached with the kind of thoughtfulness and attention to detail that Apple or Dyson brings to their products.
+Too many table game designers/publishers fail to fully harness the power of good design; I’m not going to be one of them.

 For this reason, I’m working with a great industrial designer to help me make Catchup so arresting that when you gaze upon it, it forces your eyeballs concussively out of your head, and when you touch it, your fingers pop off your hands.
 In preparation for that, I created a list of design constraints, and I’m posting them here for those interested in the physical design of games.

-Some of the constraints may seem minor, but you have to take care of the little things others don’t bother with if you want to create an exceptional experience.
+Some of the constraints may seem minor, but you have to go deep on the little things if you want to create an exceptional experience.
 The little things add up.

 Catchup design constraints: